 - Greenfield, Eloise.
 Under the Sunday Tree.
 New York: HarperCollins Publishers, 1988.
 ISBN: 006443257

-Review standards for good group work.
-(Encourage team members by making positive comments.
-Make suggestions in a thoughtful manner.)
 Introduce the concept of community capital.
-(Community capital is banked good will built up within and between groups.
+(Community capital is banked good will that builds up within and between groups.
 This capital is helpful when disputes arise.)

-Send students to their teams to work together.
-Although they are working together to be the team with the best headdresses, each student makes a headdress.
-The headdresses in a group should all come from the original design, but each student makes his or her own variations.
+Although they are working together to be the team with the best headdresses, each participant makes a headdress.
+The headdresses in a group should all come from the original design and have a unifying element, but each person makes their own variations, which may reflect their own culture.
 The headdresses should not be identical.
 As in the real Junkanoo, the costumes within a group are built around a common theme.
 They can share a similar design element, such as the same colors or lines.
 They may share a theme, such as Bahamian animal life (flamingos, fish, lizards, parrots, and butterflies) or plant life (coconuts, palm-trees, and coral).
 Demonstrate how the resources available at each station can be used to produce quality work.

-Allow students to work at their own pace to complete the front panel of the headdress.
-Encourage those who leave areas blank to consider the Junkanoo examples for more ideas.
-Students should adjust the headdresses to feel as comfortable as possible, while looking good back and front.
+Participants complete the front panel of the headdress and affix it to the headband (strip of posterboard cut earlier).
+Then they fill in blank areas by looking to the Junkanoo examples and consulting with their team for more ideas.
+They adjust the headdresses to feel as comfortable as possible, while looking good back and front.

-Monitor group work for participation by each person.
-Continue to discuss the formation of factions as work proceeds.
+Observe group work for participation by each person, supporting group members, and even building social capital with the people working alone.
+Continue to discuss the formation of factions as work proceeds or conflict arises.
 Problem-solving techniques, such as active listening, taking the other's point of view, compromise, and discussion are helpful in advancing a group toward a final product.
 Discourage groups from breaking up once they have started working together.

-Explain that there are organizations at work around the world to encourage human equality.
-Some examples are: Amnesty International, UNICEF, Children's Defense Fund, and NOW (National Organization of Women).
-Ask students if they can identify any others.
+Explain that there are nonprofit organizations at work around the world to encourage human equality and minority rights.
+Some examples are: Amnesty International, UNICEF, Children's Defense Fund, Black Lives Matter, and NOW (National Organization of Women).
+Brainstorm others.
 Discuss why these organizations are important.

 Strand PHIL.II Philanthropy and Civil Society